Portfolio / Human-Computer Interaction

 Effects of Physical Movement of Robotic Displays on Passerby Interaction in Public Spaces

-This study investigates how a robotic display that moves autonomously while presenting information in a public space affects passersby attention and engagement.
+This study investigates how a robotic display that moves autonomously alongside passersby while presenting information in a public space affects attention and engagement.
 Through an in-the-wild field study, I examined the effects of physical movement that differ from those of conventional fixed displays.
 Details will be shared after the related journal submission process is complete.

 Interactive Display Environment Using a Self-Propelled Flexible Screen and a Mobile Projector teaser